 4 - CUISINART CGG-180T Propane RV Grill

-Next on our list of compact RV grills is the CGG-180T portable propane grill from Cuisinart.
+Next on our list of compact RV grills is the CGG-180T grill from Cuisinart.
 It comes fully assembled out of the box, with two aluminum foldable legs to make setup quick and easy.

 Weighing only 13.5lbs, this briefcase-style unit can be conveniently carried while also being durable enough to handle long cooks.

 This portable grill for RV comes with a cooking surface area measuring 145 square inches, just enough to cook eight burgers, eight steaks, or up to 4lbs of fish.

 We like that the burner is made from steel and the grate enameled in porcelain, which provides a more even heating.

 - No mounting bracket